norcams/docs-enduser/docs/intro.rst

 .. _Logging in: login.html

 ..
 NOTE::
-   At the time of this writing, the UH-IaaS cloud is in a pilot stage, i.e. not yet in production state.
+   At the time of writing, the UH-IaaS cloud is in a pilot stage, i.e. not yet in production state.
 The terms for using the UH-IaaS cloud is explained in `Pilot - Terms of Service`_.